123456789_123456789_123456789_123456789_123456789_

 • User boxes

 User boxes are to run user-written programs and libraries loaded from user programs.
-The user's main program (specified by the ruby command line argument) is executed in the "main" box, which is a user namespace automatically created at the end of Ruby's bootstrap, copied from the root box.
+The user's main program (specified by the ruby command line argument) is executed in the "main" box, which is a user box automatically created at the end of Ruby's bootstrap.
+The files specified with -r command line option will be required in the main box.

 Ruby Box class and instances